Do you struggle with turning your website into an income-generating asset?

 And they found that long-form content gets more shares and backlinks than short posts (<1,000 words):

-In fact, as you can see in the chart above, long content (>3k words) gets an average of 208% more shares than short articles.
+As you can see in the chart above, long content (>3k words) gets an average of 208% more shares than short articles.

 There are a couple of reasons why long-form content helps to generate higher positions in search results.